nhxv/uq-ecommerce/README.md

 ### How to run locally

     - install Angular 9+, Java 8, MySQL
-    - create sql connection, user and schema according to the information provided in application.properties
+    - create sql connection, sql user and schema according to the information provided in application.properties
     - run final-script.sql in uq/sql-script folder to add sample clothing data
     - open uq/frontend folder and start Angular server
     - open uq folder and start Spring server
     - go to web address localhost:4200
     - login as admin to view the store management section (account info below)

+---

 Admin account: